vpatel888/Zip-Zap-Sales-Analysis/README.md

 * September has the least total revenue.

 #### **Monthly Transactions:**
-* May has the most total transactions
+* May has the most total transactions.
-* Septembers has the least total transactions
+* Septembers has the least total transactions.

 #### **Monthly Average Transaction Value:**
-* February had the highest ATV
+* February had the highest ATV.
-* September had the least ATV
+* September had the least ATV.

  #### **Monthly Average Basket Size:**
-* March had the highest ABS
+* March had the highest ABS.
-* December has the lowest ABS
+* December has the lowest ABS.

 Here's a snippet of code that pertains to the previous bullet: